 The Supreme Court also stated that car seatbelts are fitted in all new vehicles nowadays and their use is currently a legal requirement.

-A car accident can have catastrophic effects particularly when the other vehicle is a truck, semi-truck, or trailer-truck carrying heavy loads.
+A car accident can have catastrophic effects, particularly when the other vehicle is a truck, semi-truck, or trailer-truck carrying heavy loads.
 In North Texas recently, a young mother and her 2 sons aged 5 and 2 years old, lost their lives in a car accident after an alleged drunk driver crashed his truck into her car.
-The driver was traveling in the wrong direction along the US Highway 67 in Alvarado.
+The driver was traveling in the wrong direction along US Highway 67 in Alvarado.
 Another child who was also in the car was injured and taken to a hospital for immediate treatment.

 If the defendant driver and his employer can present evidence of the victims’ non-use of seatbelts at the time of the accident, legal responsibility for damages arising from the crash may be apportioned among the victim’s family and the defendant driver and trucking company.